layilin/SP23-33852/_annotations/book4.md

 151.493 Flora's.
 Flora was the Roman goddess of springtime.

 [plant] 151.498 anana.
-The pineapple (*Ananas comosus*), which is native to eastern South America and brought by Amerindians to the Caribbean.
+The pineapple (*Ananas comosus*) originated in Central or South America.
+It was brought by Amerindians to the Caribbean (Higman 188).

 151.500 "Insuperable height of airiest shade".
 Gilmore identifies this quotation as an adaptation from Milton's *Paradise Lost*.